atbcb/usab-uswds/_pages/av/report.md

 ![Illustration of AV with ramp deployed person in power chair inside AV.](./images/204-av1of2.jpg){: .img-left }

-In addition to requirements for boarding and alighting access, the vehicle guidelines address:
+<p style="margin-left:-1em">In addition to requirements for boarding and alighting access, the vehicle guidelines address:</p>

-> > - walking surfaces;
+- walking surfaces;
-> > - accessible routes;
+- accessible routes;
-> > - wheelchair space; and
+- wheelchair space; and
-> > - securement systems.
+- securement systems.

 <figure class="img-right">
   <img src="./images/205-av2of2.jpg" alt="Overhead illustration of AV with a clear floor space inside, showing person in powerchair in the clear floor space.
 Caption: The ADA Guidelines require buses and vans to provide wheelchair spaces and securement systems." class="center">